 It is important for students to request official transcripts from all colleges previously attended so they are placed into the correct courses here at OCCC.
-Please have those mailed to Registrar Oregon Coast Community College 400 SE College Way Newport, Oregon 97366
+Please have those mailed to:

+Registrar Oregon Coast Community College 400 SE College Way Newport, Oregon 97366

-Students taking classes solely for personal enrichment, please ask an Academic Advisor what transcripts are needed.
+Students taking classes solely for personal enrichment, please ask a Success Coach what transcripts are needed.

-Step 3: Individual Advising Appointment
+Step 3: Individual Success Coach Appointment

 Schedule an appointment using OCCC's online scheduling tool at https://oregoncoast.edu/advising/.
+Please bring unofficial transcripts to the appointment if available.

-Step 4: Register for the Classes Selected at the individual Advising Appointment
+Step 4: Register for the Classes Selected at the Success Coach Appointment